Clensh/Capital-Library/README.md

+Okay, I understand.
+GitHub's Markdown renderer can sometimes be particular, especially if there are subtle leading spaces or if the structure isn't explicitly a standard Markdown element like a list or paragraph.

+Here's the revised README.
+I've made sure the "Important Notes" section uses explicit Markdown bullet points and that the text flows as regular paragraphs, which should prevent it from being misinterpreted as code blocks.

 # Python Client for Capital.com API (Unofficial)

 This Python library provides a client for interacting with the Capital.com trading API (REST and WebSocket).
 It aims to simplify common operations such as account management, trading, market data retrieval, and real-time data streaming.